Optimising cost vs accuracy of decentralised analytics in fog computing environments: Performance analysis

 \section{Performance analysis}

-In this section, we provide an extensive performance analysis to compare the cost of a system configured to operate at the optimal point estimated by our model, as compared to full centralisation and full decentralisation.
-Before that, in Section~\ref{sub:dataset} we present the reference dataset used in our evaluation and the evaluation settings, while in Section~\ref{sub:validation} we assess the accuracy of the model in estimating the optimal operating point across the entire range of possible aggregation levels.
-Without loss of generality, in the following we consider a binary classification task, and, as customary in the literature (e.g.,~\cite{Valerio:2017aa}), we use the logistic function as error function, i.e, the function $\ell$ of Eq.~(\ref{eq:loss_general}), and the squared norm as regularization term (i.e., $\mathcal{R}(w_k)=\|w_k\|_2^2$)\footnote{The squared norm is a common regularizer in ML.
-Its physical meaning is to penalise the model's parameters with large values, thus preventing over-fitting issues.}:
+In this section, we assess the accuracy of the model in estimating the optimal operating point across the entire range of possible aggregation levels (Section~\ref{sub:validation}) and we provide an extensive performance analysis to compare the cost of a system configured to operate at the optimal point estimated by our model, as compared to full centralisation and full decentralisation (Section \ref{sub:comparison}).
+Finally, in Section \ref{sub:sensitivity} we study the sensitivity of our model to its parameters.